Polyanyanwu/graces-buffet-pp4/README.md

 ![Booking Page](/docs/images/features/booking.png)

 When a user clicks Let's Go button the form is validated and the application checks the availability of seats for the requested date, time and number of persons.
-If all is okay, the booking is confirmed and a message is displayed on the screen plus and email sent to the registered email address with a copy in the Notifications page for the user.
+If all is okay, the booking is confirmed and a message is displayed on the screen plus an email sent to the registered email address with a copy in the Notifications page for the user.
 A confirmation booking page is displayed with the details of the booking.

 ![Booking confirmation](/docs/images/features/booking_confirm.png)